A prolactin test measures the level of the

 pituitary gland problem is suspected.
 Also, a prolactin test may be done to

-check levels if a man lacks sexual desire or if he has a hard time having an
+check levels if a man lacks sexual desire or if he has trouble getting an

 erection (erectile dysfunction).
 Prolactin levels may be checked